Mullp/minehut-apis/README.md

 ```

 ## TypeScript
-Types are bundled with `minehut.ts`, so you do not need to install any additional packages.
+Types are bundled with `minehut-apis`, so you do not need to install any additional packages.

 ## Team
 | [![Mullp](https://github.com/Mullp.png?size=100)](https://github.com/Mullp) |